austene/react-hooks_change-calculator/README.md

 Fear not!

 Creates a calculator that limits change amount input to only numbers and two decimals.
-Click the Calculate button to answer the types and exact amount of dollars and coins are required.
+Click the Calculate button to return the types and exact amount of dollars and coins are required.

 Face the customer service industry with confidence.